haoxiangsnr/spiking-fullsubnet/_sources/concepts/experiment_arguments.md.txt

 # Experiment arguments

-AudioZEN uses TOML configuration files (`*.toml`) to configure and manage experiments.
+Spiking-FullSubNet uses TOML configuration files (`*.toml`) to configure and manage experiments.
 Each experiment is configured by a `*.toml` file, which contains the experiment meta information, trainer, loss function, learning rate scheduler, optimizer, model, dataset, and acoustic features. the basename of the `*.toml` file is used as the experiment ID or identifier.
 You can track configuration changes using version control and reproduce experiments by using the same configuration file.
 For more information on TOML syntax, visit the [TOML website](https://toml.io/en/).